molecule/molecule.github.io/_post/media-consumed.md

         link: https://www.alternateending.com/2015/05/the-maximum-force-of-the-future.html
     -
         title: Les Miserables
         review: Having been a fan most of my life I was very worried about this one.
 But it's gorgeous.
 Hugh Jackman really blew me away.
 Best priest's house scene I've ever seen.
-Yes I loved Colm's cameo...how could you not.
+Yes I loved Colm's cameo.
         rating: 2.5
         link: https://www.alternateending.com/2012/12/let-others-rise-to-take-our-place-until-the-earth-is-free.html
     -
         title: Kubo and the Two Strings
         review: For some reason, the monkey's monologue before they enter the whale made me laugh harder than I've laughed in the last twenty years, at least.
 I can't explain it.
 This film is gorgeous and wonderful.
 This movie taught me that the only thing you need to do to make two characters seem to like each other is have them smile at each other.
-They can still banter!
+They can still have sassy banter!
 They can disagree!
 But occasional smiles is all it takes to escape the horrible "sitcom nastiness" so endemic to writing these days.
         rating: 2.5
         link: https://www.alternateending.com/2016/08/if-you-look-away-even-for-an-instant-then-our-hero-will-surely-perish.html
     -